sbt/website/src/sphinx/Launcher/GettingStarted.md

 ### Resolving Applications/Servers

-Like the launcher used to distribute sbt, the downloaded launcher jar will retrieve Scala and the application according to the provided configuration file.
+Like the launcher used to distribute `sbt`, the downloaded launcher jar will retrieve Scala and the application according to the provided configuration file.
 The versions may be fixed or read from a different configuration file (the location of which is also configurable).
 The